ShunSakurai/trans-diff/README.md

 ### How to use the diff file

-- You can filter the diff table with changed/unchanged status or with text (regular expression is supported) or number range.
+- Filter the diff table with changed/unchanged status.
+- Expand or collapse tag contents.
+- The diff file opens in the darker mode if your computer is in dark mode.
+You can manually toggle the darker mode on or off.
+- Click "Save Static View" to save the current filtered view without JavaScript, for reduced file size and for better security.
+The static file is not commentable or filterable.
+- Click "Resave File" to save the full file.
+- Filter with text (contains text, NOT contains text, matches regex, NOT matches regex, and in number range).
 For details, please hover over the left-most column in each row.
 For example, you can display only the segments with any comments by putting a dot "." in the regular expression row above the Note column.
+- You can hide the table for a file by clicking "▼".
-- You can sort the table by columns by clicking the table header.
+- You can sort the table by a column by clicking the table header.
 - Click in the Note column to add comments.
 Please remember to resave the file after commenting, by pressing Ctrl/Cmd+S keys or clicking the "Resave File" button.
-- Click the "Save Static View" to save the current filtered view without JavaScript, for reduced file size and for better security.
-The static file is not commentable or filterable.

 ### Downloading XLIFF files